marmelab/atomic-crm/doc/developer/supabase-configuration.md

 ### Setting Up An Email Provider

-Atomic CRM requires that an email provider is set up on your Supabase instance.
+Atomic CRM requires that you set up an email provider on your Supabase instance.
 If you don't have one yet, please follow the instructions detailed in the [Email Provider Setup](#email-provider-setup) section.

 ## Testing Production Mode